colloqi/piSignage/README.md

 2. Use an application such as [Raspberry Pi Imager](https://www.raspberrypi.com/software/)(use custom option for OS) or [balena Etcher](https://www.balena.io/etcher/) to program the downloaded image to a SD card.
-   - *Simple copy file will not work.*
+   - PS: *Simple copy-paste of the file into the SD card will not work.*

 3. Insert the programmed SD card into the Raspberry Pi and power ON.

 4. Register your player with player id at [pisignage.com](https://pisignage.com/players) to manage from the cloud.

-5. Get in touch with us at support@pisignage.com for any assistance or to order prebuilt piSignage image SD card.
+5. Get in touch with us at support@pisignage.com for any assistance.

 <a id="advanced"></a>
 ### Method 2: Mainual install on top of Raspbian OS/Debian/Ubuntu variants